ml31415/numpy-groupies/README.md

 ```

-### Multiple implementations - explanation and benchmark results
+### Multiple implementations
 There are multiple implementations of `aggregate` provided.
-For most users, the `aggregate_numpy.py` implementation is probably the easiest to install and offers fairly reasonable speed for the majority of aggregation functions.
-If you simply use `from numpy_groupies import aggregate`, the best available implementation will automatically be selected.
-Otherwise you can pick a specific version directly like `from numpy_groupies import aggregate_nb as aggregate` or by importing aggregate from the implementing package `from numpy_groupies.aggregate_weave import aggregate`.
+If you use `from numpy_groupies import aggregate`,
+the best available implementation will automatically be selected.
+Otherwise you can pick a specific version directly
+like `from numpy_groupies import aggregate_nb as aggregate` or by importing aggregate from the implementing module
+`from numpy_groupies.aggregate_weave import aggregate`.

 Currently the following implementations exist:
-* **numpy** - This implementation uses plain `numpy`, mainly relying on `np.bincount` and basic indexing magic.
+* **numpy** - This is the default implementation.
+It uses plain `numpy`, mainly relying on `np.bincount` and basic indexing magic.
 It comes without other dependencies except `numpy` and shows reasonable performance for the occasional usage.
-* **numba** - *Use, if you have numba available.* This is the most performant implementation for most of the optimized functions.
+* **numba** - This is the most performant implementation in average, based on jit compilation provided by numba and LLVM.
-* **weave** - *Use, if you have a working GCC setup and no numba.* `weave` compiles C-code on demand at runtime, producing (and caching) binaries that get executed from within python.
+* **weave** - `weave` compiles C-code on demand at runtime, producing (and caching) binaries that get executed from within python.
+The performance is comparable to the numba implementation.
-* **pure python** - *Use only if you don't have numpy installed*.
-This has no dependencies, instead making use of the grouping and sorting functionality provided by the python language itself plus the standard library.
+* **pure python** - This implementation has no dependencies and uses only the standard library.
+It's horribly slow and should only be used, if there is no numpy available.
-* **numpy ufunc** - *Only used for benchmarking.*  This impelmentation uses the `.at` method of numpy's `ufunc`s (e.g. `add.at`), which would appear to be designed for perfoming excactly the same calculation that `aggregate` executes, however the numpy implementation is rather slow (as of `v1.14.0`).
-A [numpy issue](https://github.com/numpy/numpy/issues/5922) has been created to address this performance issue.
-Also, note that some of the desired functions do not have suitable `ufunc.at` analogues (e.g. `mean`, `var`).
+* **numpy ufunc** - *Only for benchmarking.*  This impelmentation uses the `.at` method of numpy's `ufunc`s (e.g. `add.at`), which would appear to be designed for perfoming excactly the same calculation that `aggregate` executes, however the numpy implementation is rather incomplete and slow (as of `v1.14.0`).
+A [numpy issue](https://github.com/numpy/numpy/issues/5922) has been created to address this issue.
-* **pandas** - *Only used for reference.*  As mentioned at the top of this page, pandas' `groupby` concept is the same as the task performed by `aggregate`.
-Note however, that `pandas` is not actually any faster than the default `numpy` implementation.
+* **pandas** - *Only for reference.*  The pandas' `groupby` concept is the same as the task performed by `aggregate`.
+However, `pandas` is not actually faster than the default `numpy` implementation.
 Also, note that there may be room for improvement in the way that `pandas` is utilized here.
 Most notably, when computing multiple aggregations of the same data (e.g. `'min'` and `'max'`) pandas could potentially be used more efficiently.

 All implementations have the same calling syntax and produce the same outputs, to within some floating-point error.
 However some implementations only support a subset of the valid inputs and will sometimes throw `NotImplementedError`.

+### Benchmarks
 Scripts for testing and benchmarking are included in this repository.
-For benchmarking, run `python -m numpy_groupies.benchmarks.generic` from the root of this repository.
+For benchmarking, run `python -m numpy_groupies.benchmarks.generic`
+from the root of this repository.

 Below we are using `500,000` indices uniformly picked from `[0, 1000)`.
-The values of `a` are uniformly picked from the interval `[0,1)`, with anything less than `0.2` then set to 0 (in order to serve as falsy values in boolean operations).
+The values of `a` are uniformly picked from
+the interval `[0,1)`, with anything less than `0.2` then set to 0 (in order to serve as falsy values in boolean operations).
 For `nan-` operations another 20% of the values are set to nan, leaving the remainder on the interval `[0.2,0.8)`.

 The benchmarking results are given in ms for an i7-7560U running at 2.40GHz:
 ```text